rogerxiii/warframe-lua-disassembled/README.md

-# warframe-lua-disassembled
+# Warframe lua disassembled
-All lua files disassembled of the game Warframe, always up-to-date.
+All lua files disassembled of the game Warframe, extraced straight from the game files and using the modified luadec by @Gudov.
+This repo will be updated every time Warframe updates!